interactiveaudiolab/interactiveaudiolab.github.io/readme.md

 #### Installing Ruby and gem
 Once you have a working git, you need ruby.
 I (Bryan) had success with both ruby 2.4.0. and 2.7.2  Also, you will need a version of gem that is 2.7.0 or later to install Jekyll.
-Once you have gotten that version

 Verify you have both the right Ruby and the right gem package manager by running the following.